hai-vr/documentation/docs/products/starmesh/animation.md

 This page only applies to platforms and apps which rely on Animator systems, such as <HaiTag requiresVRChat={true} short={true} /> and possibly <HaiTag requiresChilloutVR={true} short={true} />.

-If you are a platform that does not use animations (i.e. scripting or node systems), this page does not apply to you.
+If you are targeting a platform that does not use animations (i.e. scripting or node systems), this page does not apply to you.
 :::

 Blendshapes are only created when entering Play mode or when the avatar is being exported.